-He is on leave from the Athens University of Economics and Business, where he has been Professor of Economics since 1990.
+George Alogoskoufis is Professor of Economics at the Athens University of Economics and Business, since 1990.

 He is also a Research Associate of the Hellenic Observatory of the London School of Economics and Political Science and a Fellow of the European Economic Association (EEA).

 From September 2016 until September 2019 he served as the Constantine Karamanlis Professor of Hellenic and European Studies at the Fletcher School of Law and Diplomacy, Tufts University.

 From September 1996 until October 2009 he was an elected member of the Hellenic Parliament.